Online Therapy

 If insurance doesn’t fully cover therapy costs, there are options that include:

-Can I get reimbursed for seeing an out-of-network therapist?
+Can I use out-of-network benefits or get reimbursed for therapy?

-Some insurance plans offer partial reimbursement for out-of-network therapy, but coverage depends on your specific plan.
+Some insurance plans offer partial reimbursement for out-of-network therapy, but coverage depends on your specific benefits and plan.
 It’s important to check your insurance details before starting therapy.

 Many insurance plans have session limits or caps per year.
 Understanding these limits can help you plan your therapy and manage costs.